impermeable/waterproof/README.md

 * Step 1.
 Install SerAPI following the steps below
 * Step 2.
 Install Waterproof using the installer from the [release page](http://github.com/impermeable/waterproof/releases)

+**Note**: If you cannot get the installation to work, see the bottom of this page for an alternative fool-proof installation, where we give a virtual disk image with waterproof and its dependencies preinstalled.
+However, we do not recommend doing this firstly, as it is slow solution and requires a lot more disk space.

 ### Step 1 for Windows.
 Installation of SerAPI.

 * Download the _graphical installer_ for Ocaml for Windows from https://fdopen.github.io/opam-repository-mingw/installation/.